ASHHADgit87/Prism-AI/README.md

 - 👤 **User Authentication & Personalization**
   Secure sign-in/sign-up with user-specific dashboards, projects, and usage tracking.

-- 💳 **Usage-Based Credit System**
-  AI generation is controlled through a credit-based consumption model per user.

-- 🧩 **Multi-Tenant Architecture**
-  Multiple users operate simultaneously while maintaining isolated data, projects, and version histories.

 - ☁️ **Cloud Hosting & Centralized Management**
   Frontend, backend APIs, and database are centrally hosted, enabling continuous updates and maintenance.

 - 🔁 **Persistent Storage & Version Control**
   Projects, snapshots, and rollback functionality are stored and managed on the server.

-> **In summary:** Prism AI provides AI-driven website generation as an on-demand cloud service, making it a complete and modern **SaaS (Software as a Service) application**.

 ---